-- Register at the Youth Department Information Desk.
+- Sign up at the Youth Desk.
 Registration is open all year.

-The 1K Club is designed for babies, toddlers, and preschoolers who have not yet entered Kindergarten.
-Children in Kindergarten through 8th grade are encouraged to sign up for Patch Club.
+The 1K Club is designed for babies, toddlers, and preschoolers who have not yet entered kindergarten.
+Kids in grades k-8 can participate in Patch Club.

 Need help finding new books?
-Ask any staff member at the Youth Department Information Desk.
-You can also check out staff reading recommendations.
+Ask any staff member at the Youth Information Desk.